-• Security Clearance - Individuals applying for licensure for professions that require fingerprints must submit to a criminal background check and provide evidence of fingerprint processing from a fingerprint vendor licensed by the Department.
+- Security Clearance Individuals applying for licensure for professions that require fingerprints must submit to a criminal background check and provide evidence of fingerprint processing from a fingerprint vendor licensed by the Department. - Any felony or misdemeanors identified on the student's record may result in the college not being able to allow the student to complete internship on site.
+As a result the student may be unable to complete the Massage Therapy program.
+The background check authorization form will be completed during orientation.